vicharak-in/vicharak-docs/source/vicharak_sbcs/axon/axon-getting-started.rst

 .. warning::
    |
-   | Durning the first boot you will see a warning on your serial console.
+   | During the first boot you will see a warning on your serial console.
    | So, please ensure that you wait for the system to complete its reboot.
    | This is necessary because the system requires configuration adjustments
    | before you proceed to the next step.
 Taking the time to allow the system to